Data Flow

 Interned Names

-All identifiers use interned names:
+All identifiers use interned names throughout the pipeline:

 pub struct Name(u32);